 National Day

-National Author’s Day 2022: History, Activities
+National Author’s Day 2024: History, Activities, Wishes, Quotes

 National Author’s Day affords us the chance to honor the great brains that wrote the books that each of us can’t put down.
 We all have one or two books that we can’t put down.
 A book is like medication; it can provide a little respite from the strains of life.
 Celebrate National Authors Day on November 1 by relaxing with a good book and a hot beverage while losing yourself in another world.
 It’s crucial to understand the time, effort, sacrifice, and tears that go into putting words on paper in order to appreciate the writers who contribute to our inspiration.
 Whether they are works of fiction, fantasy, or biography, books play a significant part in our lives, and we should honor those who write them on national author’s day!